jjcanell77/LADP--EFC/Instructions.md

 ### Adding Repository to Dependency injection container
 In ASP.NET Core, the DI container provides several lifetimes for services: Singleton, Scoped, and Transient.
 Each has specific use cases, and choosing the correct lifetime is crucial for the application's performance and correctness.
-- A singletion is a single instance of the service is created and shared across the entire application lifecycle.
+- A singleton is a single instance of the service is created and shared across the entire application lifecycle.
 - Scoped is a new instance of the service is created once per request and shared within that request.
-- Transientis a new instance of the service is created each time it is requested.
+- Transient is a new instance of the service is created each time it is requested.

 For our project we will be implementing AddScoped into our Program.cs similar to how we add singletons in Sabio to add IRepositoryFoodResource.
 -	Should look something like: